Marta44/Stroll-Brighton/README.md

 ## 2. Scope

-The scope of this project is to guide users at the discovery of the city of Brighton and keep them engaged using an interactive map or getting in touch with me.
+The scope of this project is to guide users to help them discover of the city of Brighton, keep them engaged by using an interactive map and contacting me via email.
 Following a Minimal Viable Product (MVP) scheme this website wants to accomplish:

 - Clarity.
 - Usability.